Updated March 2023

 So you want to block out listening devices.
 You are probably here because you feel your privacy has been invaded.
 Welcome, you are not alone.
 Many people feel this way.
-With the proliferation of inexpensive and easily obtainable eavesdropping devices privacy is harder to achieve now than ever before in history.
+With the proliferation of inexpensive and easily obtainable eavesdropping devices, privacy is harder to achieve now than ever before in history.

-In this article we will just focus on audio eavesdropping devices.
-If you are more concerned about video surveillance devices we have an informative article and a course which can help you detect spycams yourself.
+In this article, we will just focus on audio eavesdropping devices.
+If you are more concerned about video surveillance devices we have an informative article and a course that can help you detect spycams yourself.
 We will discuss how to block out listening devices a bit later, just after how to find eavesdropping devices.
 The right to privacy is written into the constitutions of over 150 countries.
 It has a definition in law as well.
 Simply put, one’s personal matters should not be publicized or disclosed.
 In 1890 jurist Louis Brandeis mentioned it in a legal paper as “the right to be let alone.”

 - Anything that transmits audio wirelessly at radio frequencies.
-Examples include: FM, digital, Bluetooth, or Wi-Fi wireless microphones, and of course cell phones.
+Examples include FM, digital, Bluetooth, or Wi-Fi wireless microphones, and of course cell phones.

 - Anything that records sound for later listening.
 Examples include a variety of tape, digital, or cloud storage recorders, and of course cell phones.